abellol/Reto-3-POO/README.md

     price (float): Price of the item from menu
   """
   def __init__(self, name: str, price: float):
     """
-  Initializes the class with values for attribute1 and attribute2.
+  Initializes the class with values for name and price.

   Args:
     name (str): The initial value for name. price (int): The initial value for price.
     """
     self.name = name
     self.price = price